Zer0Legion/busking/README.md

 See the deployed version on https://buskingkhai.netlify.app!

 ## Introduction
-THis is a audience-facing web application created to allow audience to find out more about myself when I am busking.
+This is a audience-facing web application created to allow audience to find out more about myself when I am busking.
 The main goal is to enhance engagement with the audience, allowing them to:

 1. Request Songs
 2. Tip me through cashless methods (PayNow)